-In Linux and UNIX in general, services are configured using various text files,in the /etc/ directory trees.
-A typical server system could have dozens of configuration files.
-It is important that you check the validity of the configuration file.
-In some cases it is possible to to check the sanity of the special data (such as keys) or directories (such as /var/lib/cache/).
+In Linux and UNIX system services are configured using various text files located in /etc/ or /usr/local/etc/ directory tree.
+A typical server system could have dozens of configuration files.You can check your configuration files for syntax errors without starting the server and validate all settings.
+In some cases, it is possible to to check the sanity of the specific data (such as keys) or directories (such as /var/lib/cache/).
 Text files are easier to manage remotely.
 You can use ssh and a text editor.
-If there is an error in configuration, server may not start.
-This may result into a disaster.
-In this article I will explains howto find out a syntax error for popular servers and test configuration file for syntax errors.
+If there is an error in configuration, the server may not start.
+It may result in a disaster.
+This post explains how to quickly how to find out a syntax error for popular servers and test configuration file for syntax errors.

 Debian version 5.0 has been released.
 It is recommended that you upgrade the system to latest version.
 Upgrading remote Debian server is a piece of cake.
 In this tutorial, you will learn about upgrading Debian Linux server from Etch to Lenny over ssh session.

 The second of two planned Release Candidates for the FreeBSD 7.2-RELEASE cycle is now available.
 ISO images for Tier-1 architectures are now available on most of the FreeBSD mirror sites.
-The freebsd-update(8) utility supports binary upgrades of i386 and amd64 systems running earlier FreeBSD releases.
-Systems running 7.0-RELEASE, 7.1-RELEASE, 7.2-BETA1, or 7.2-RC1 can upgrade as […]

 An updated caching-nameserver package that fixes a bug is now available for RHEL AS 4.x / CentOS 4.x Linux server.